How to Deal With Sexual Harassment in the Workplace

 - The behavior needs to be pervasive or serious.
 “Jane, if you don’t sleep with me, we’ll fire you” is serious enough that one comment is sufficient for sexual harassment.
 Observing pornography accidentally for a few seconds one time probably isn’t enough to establish a hostile work environment.

 As you can see, situations are not always easy to assess and people can differ in their opinion about what sexual harassment is and what it is not.
-The unwelcome term means that a boss can carry on a sexual relationship with an employee and not be guilty of sexual harassment as long as the employee wants the relationship.
+The unwelcome term means that a boss can carry on a sexual relationship with an employee and not be guilty of sexual harassment as long as the employee wants the relationship and it does not affect other employees.
+(Whether the relationship is prohibited by company policies is another question.)

 However, if you find yourself asking if another person's remark was sexual harassment or if their behavior was inappropriate, then the behavior has already met the unwanted, unwelcome standard.